keystonejs/keystone/docs/content/docs/guides/cli.md

 ---
-title: "Command Line"
+title: Command Line
+description: >-
-description: "Learn how to use Keystone's command line interface (CLI) to develop, build, and deploy your Keystone projects."
+  Learn how to use Keystone's command line interface (CLI) to develop, build, and deploy your Keystone projects.
 ---
 Keystone's command line interface (CLI) has been designed to help you develop, build, and deploy your Keystone project.

 Using the `keystone` command you can start the dev process, build and run your app in production, and control how you migrate the structure of your database as your schema changes.